If you’ve done your research on whey protein, you’ve probably stumbled upon claims that it can have an adverse effect on your health.

 Lower LDL Cholesterol

-High cholesterol—and especially LDL cholesterol—increases the risk of cardiovascular disease and strokes.
-According to scientific studies, whey protein may be effective in reducing it.
-It's a great benefit if you have the family history of high blood pressure and other heart problems.
+High cholesterol—and especially LDL cholesterol—increases the risk of cardiovascular disease and strokes which can be concerning for people with a family history of high blood pressure and other heart problems.

 Increasing Blood Flow